schizoakustik/glitchtools/README.md

 #### Frame Repeater

-`framerepeater file frames_to_keep frame_to_repeat trailing_frames repetitions`
+`framerepeater file --last_buffer_frame --frame_to_repeat --trailing_frames --repetitions`

-The Frame Repeater takes five arguments, the first being the file (which it will try to convert if it's not an avi file), and then:
+The Frame Repeater takes an argument, the file (which it will try to convert if it's not an avi file), and then four (4) options:
 * the number of frames to keep before repeating
 * the frame to repeat
 * the number of additional frames to repeat